 Even though Augusto had a negative PCR test at the hospital, and even though the doctor at the hospital wrote that his condition was due to the vaccine, when Augusto called the trial site on Sept.
 14 to notify them he was in the hospital, they wrote down in his clinical trial record that he had been admitted for a bilateral pneumonia that had nothing to do with the “investigational product” — even though that was not what he told them.

-On October 7, the clinical trial notes that “at the request of the sponsor” (AKA Pfizer), the adverse event code was update to COVID-19 disease.
-And that’s how Pfizer made cases of myocarditis and pericarditis disappear, by sweeping them under the rug of COVID-19.
-Moreover, the diagnosis of COVID-19 would not count against the efficacy calculations, since those required a positive PCR test to confirm diagnosis.
+On October 7, the clinical trial notes that “at the request of the sponsor” (AKA BioNTech), the adverse event code was update to suspected COVID-19 disease.
+And that’s how Pfizer/BioNTech made cases of myocarditis and pericarditis disappear, by sweeping them under the rug of suspected COVID-19.
+Moreover, the diagnosis of suspected COVID-19 would not count against the efficacy calculations, since those required a positive PCR test to confirm diagnosis.

 Two days later On Oct.
 9, Augusto was formally unblinded.
 The principal investigator for the trial, Fernando Polack (pictured below), had told him that Augusto could only be unblinded if his life were in danger, which is simply untrue.
 So Augusto appealed to ANMAT, the Argentinian FDA.
 In a formal hearing they forced the trial investigators to tell Augusto if he had received the vaccine or not.
 He had.
 If you think the timing of the Oct.
 7 request by Pfizer to change his AE is suspect, you’re not alone.